mattrips/scratchPad/Protocol Conformance.md

 }
 ```
 ### Implicit Declaration
-While the declaration that a type conforms to a protocol is expressly stated, the protocol conformance underpinning the declaration is neither declared nor .
+While the declaration that a type conforms to a protocol is expressly stated, the protocol conformance underpinning the declaration is neither declared nor guided by annotation.
 Instead, Swift determines the protocol conformance for the declaration.

 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines a protocol conformance.